 Creating effective learning culture, according to Training Journal, is important for modern workplace as it can keep talented and ambitious team on side, promote mindset of high performance, and align learning with business objectives.
 BIV added that creating strong organisational learning culture can improve productivity, efficiency, profit, and ability for individuals to embrace and adapt change.
 Implementing learning culture will also decrease employee turnover and develop leaders at all levels which helps with succession planning.
 Additionally, Management Theory found that learning can increase 10 percent educational level of staffs which resulted in 8.6 percent increased productivity.

 Many organisations around the world are experiencing talent shortages and talents gaps.
 Owing to this, HR professional and business leader’s next agenda should be to create strong learning culture in order to retain best talents in the company.
 According to a recent study conducted by Bridge, Almost all (98 percent) employees think that learning is essential when deciding to stay with employers.
-When asked about their preferences of work-related learning, 60 percent respondents said they would love to learn in their work time at their own direction.
+When asked about their preferences of work-related learning, 60 percent respondents said they would love to learn in their work time in their own direction.
 24 percent are willing to learn in their non-related working time, while 16 percent others prefer to learn at times arranged by company.

-As majority employees would like to learn during their work time, it is crucial for learning and development (L&D) team to create effective learning culture, which is aimed to make employees enjoy their learning while still give 100 percent of their focus towards their working goals.
+As majority employees would like to learn during their work time, it is crucial for learning and development (L&D) team to create an effective learning culture, which is aimed to make employees enjoy their learning while still give 100 percent of their focus towards their working goals.
 As mentioned in Bridge’s study, here are tricks and tips for organisations to create adequately measured learning.

 A situation for employers at a time when digital transformation is changing business and markets at an exponential rate, and the demand for new skills within organization has never been higher.
 Therefore, new thinking is required that puts an emphasis on speed and empowerments, both for employees and their line managers.
 Learning that is equally same speed of company’s growth is what “learning at the speed of business” means.